cirocosta/docs-tap/scc/building-from-source.md

 ### How it works

-With the `workload.spec.source.git` filled, the supply chain takes care of creating a child `GitRepository` object that keeps track of commits made to the git repository stated in `workload.spec.source.git`.
+With the `workload.spec.source.git` filled, the supply chain takes care of managing a child `GitRepository` object that keeps track of commits made to the git repository stated in `workload.spec.source.git`.

-For each revision found, `gitrepository.status.artifact` gets updated providing information about an HTTP endpoint that it makes available for other components to fetch the source code from within the cluster, as well as the digest of the latest commit found:
+For each revision found, `gitrepository.status.artifact` gets updated providing information about an HTTP endpoint that the controller makes available for other components to fetch the source code from within the cluster, as well as the digest of the latest commit found:

 ```yaml
 apiVersion: source.toolkit.fluxcd.io/v1beta1